Vinayak1263/AppiumParallelRspec/README.md

 In appium_parallel.rb set the caps['app'] with the [app url ](https://www.browserstack.com/docs/app-automate/appium/getting-started/ruby)

-Commands to run :
+When using the repository for the first time to install gemfile.lock run the command gem install bundler

- gem install bundler
+Commands to run the test on browserstack:

 rake appium_parallel